About the Strong Athletic Nurse Flowy Muscle Tank Design

 In 2020 Kerry M., a nursing student, ordered a custom Strong Athletic Nurse shirt for her good friend who passed the NCLEX and that was the push we needed to make this design for others.
 It's obvious that there are many members of the Strong Athletic Family who are proud nurses, or proud to know a nurse, so, because of that, we made a small batch to celebrate Nurses Week 2020.

 If there is a profession that you would like recognized by Strong Athletic, please send us an email with your suggestion.
 We were happy to oblige all of the requests that came in for nurse's shirts, and we're always happy to make other designs to highlight the professions of people in the Strong Athletic Community.
-This year, some of the other professions that we've recognized include medics, teachers, coders and military veterans.
 We're excited to add the Strong Athletic Nurse shirt to the list.

 $1 from every shirt sold will go to Feeding America, a non-profit that Strong Athletic supports.
 Feeding America can provide 10 meals to a family in need from every $1 donated.
 To find out more about Feeding America, click here.
 Our goal is to donate $60 from this t-shirt campaign.
 For that reason, on May 4, we donated $60 in advance, and that money will be the minimum amount donated, regardless of how many shirts are sold.